CCurl/c4/README.md

         NOTE: If you do +TMPS in a word, c4 will automatically -TMPS when the word exits.

 **** SYSTEM/OTHER ***
-C,       (n--)             Append byte N to HERE, increment HERE by 1.
+C,       (B--)             Append byte B to HERE, increment HERE by 1.
-W,       (n--)             Append word N to HERE, increment HERE by 2.
+W,       (W--)             Append word W to HERE, increment HERE by 2.
-,        (n--)             Append cell N to HERE, increment HERE by the size of a CELL.
+,        (C--)             Append cell C to HERE, increment HERE by the size of a CELL.
 .S       (--)              Output the stack.
 BL       (--c)             c: 32.
 BYE      (--)              Exit c4 (PC only).